piecioshka/get-custom-global-properties/README.md

 **WARNING**

-To best results please add as first script on the page.
+To get best results please add as first script on the page.

 ## Test